Best practices for your lighting pipeline

 Katana UI

 Katana is also continually evolving its USD capabilities including its Hydra viewport, powered by USD tech.
 It provides artists with a rich level of fidelity for impactful interactive feedback.
-The USD import and export nodes allow studios to use USD in production with Katana, enhancing flexibility and collaboration.
+The USD import and export nodes enable studios to use USD in production with Katana, enhancing flexibility and collaboration.
 The source code for the USD plug-in is also open source.

 What’s more, Katana’s scalable interactive rendering capabilities give artists formidable creative workflows for any pipeline.
-Foresight+ allows you to simultaneously render multiple images as you work across multiple shots, frames, or assets from within one Katana project file.
+Foresight+ enables you to simultaneously render multiple images as you work across multiple shots, frames, or assets from within one Katana project file.
 The additional horsepower of networked machines provides faster renders and scalable feedback, and the added knowledge that you’re making all the right choices.
 Foresight+ also enables artists to see every change made that influences all their shots in a sequence, live, inside Katana, without having to wait, raising the quality of all shots.

 It’s time to deploy